NCSU-Libraries/circa/README.md

 * **Order** - a request for materials
 * **Item** - an individual item that can be requested and delivered for use (e.g. a box, volume, etc.)
-* **User** - any person (either a staff member or a patron) associated with an order, or staff serving in an administrative capacity.
+* **User** - any person (either a staff member or a researcher) associated with an order, or staff serving in an administrative capacity.
 * **Location** - a physical location to or from which Items can be moved